yatrik-15/AMC-AI-Fire-NOC-Scrutiny-System/README.md

 - Produces a WORM (Write Once Read Many) SHA-256 cryptographic seal for audit trails
 - Provides both a programmatic FastAPI backend and a Next.js frontend prototype

-This README is written by an AI assistant using the Copilot CLI runtime in VS Code after scanning the project.

 Status
 ------
 Prototype — functional core modules and example UI.
 Not production hardened.
 Use for evaluation and further development.